 How Much Does it Cost to Manufacture Clothing?

 Domestic, high-quality clothing manufacturers do business differently.
-One of the most apparent contrasts between manufacturing in the United States and manufacturing overseas is in the price.
-American manufacturers, like The Evans Group (teg), can cost slightly more, but for very good reasons.
+One of the most apparent contrasts between manufacturing in the United States and manufacturing overseas is price.
+Like The Evans Group (teg), American manufacturers can cost slightly more, but for excellent reasons.

-In addition to location-based rate changes, there are also other elements that factor into the overall cost of manufacturing clothing, including details that are easy to overlook.
+In addition to location-based rate changes, other elements factor into the overall cost of manufacturing clothing, including easily overlooked details.
 Known as “garment costing,” this step determines the financial investment needed to manufacture your clothing line.
 It includes textiles, trims and finishes, labor, labels and packaging, shipping and logistics, and more.

 When establishing a clothing line, the area that accounts for the majority of your budget lies in your textiles.
 According to Fibre2Fashion, “the fabric cost constitutes 60 to 70 percent of the total garment making cost.”
 The quality of your fabric plays a pivotal role, but so do a few other characteristics.

 As with all garment production, there will be excess materials.
 The types of fibers, the fabric manufacturing process, grams per square meter (GSM), and minimum order quantity (MOQ) will factor into the shrinkage and wastage that is commonplace in the industry.
 Fortunately, much of this can be estimated and accounted for during the garment sampling step.

 Choosing your fabrics wisely will be an instrumental part of your production total and can be made easier with a member of the teg team.
 Our full-time sourcing manager offers sourcing services to deliver a customized source list and start-to-finish sourcing for each style, depending on your needs.
 Do you want to create a sustainable fashion line with ethically-sourced fabrics?
 Consider these questions when choosing your fabric options.